saulonunesdev/bootstrap/README.md

 git remote remove origin
 ```

-3. Create a new empty git repo

-> To avoid merge conflicts customize the following files instead of creating during repo creation:

-- README.md
-- license
-- .gitignore

-4. Add origin
+3. Add origin

+- Create a New Repo in Your Git or Organization
+- Then

 ```sh
 git remote add origin <git repo url>
 ```

-5. Commit changes
+4. Commit changes

 ```sh
 git commit -m "chore: first commit"
 ```

-6. Push changes to the new repo
+5. Push changes to the new repo

 ```
 git push -u origin main
 ```

+### Customize Author

+- Update Rule `valid-values-name-scope` in `.npmpackagejsonlintrc.json`.
+- Then you can update the author in `package.json`